 Protein database - Contains protein sequence data from the translated coding regions from DNA sequences in GenBank, the European Molecular Biology Laboratory (EMBL), and the DNA Database of Japan (DDBJ) as well as protein sequences submitted to Protein Information Resource (PIR), SWISSPROT, Protein Research Foundation (PRF), and Protein Data Bank (PDB).

 Publication Types - Describe the type of article (e.g., Review, Retracted Publication, Letter); the type of research conducted (e.g., Clinical Trial, Twin Study), or the source of research funding (e.g, Research Support, U.S. Government).

 Publisher-supplied citations - PubMed citations received electronically from publishers.
 These citations carry the notation [PubMed - as supplied by publisher].

-PubMed Central® - NLM digital archive of life sciences journal literature.
-Access to this literature is free and unrestricted.
+PubMed Central® - NLM free digital archive of life sciences journal literature.

-qualified terms - Terms that are entered into the PubMed query box with a search field tag (e.g., [mh]).
+qualified terms - Terms that are entered into the PubMed search box with a search field tag (e.g., [mh]).

 query box - The active box at the top of every PubMed page where search terms are entered.